skypjack/entt/docs/md/entity.md

 ## Meet the runtime

-`EnTT` takes full advantage of what the language offers at compile-time.<br/>
-However, this can have its downsides (well known to those familiar with type erasure techniques).
+`EnTT` takes advantage of what the language offers at compile-time.
+However, this can have its downsides (well known to those familiar with type erasure techniques).<br/>

-To bridge this gap, the library provides a bunch of utilities and features that can be very useful when needed.<br/>
+To fill the gap, the library also provides a bunch of utilities and feature that can be very useful to handle types and pools at runtime.
-On the one hand, storage classes are standalone objects that allow users to work with components within certain limits and without knowing the actual types.
-On the other hand, it's possible to create component storage dynamically and link them to a name rather than a type.

 ### A base class to rule them all